78777866/SIGNATURE/README.md

 ---

-**Built with ❤️ for professionals who need beautiful email signatures**
+**Built with ❤️ by Shan for professionals who need beautiful email signatures**